SSoelvsten/bdd-benchmark/README.md

 This is a collection of benchmarks for Binary Decision Diagrams (BDDs) [[Bryant86](#references)] and some of its variants.
-These are useful to survey the strengths and weaknesses of implementations and to guide and compare developers of new BDD packags.
-To this end, each benchmark is by use of C++ templates agnostic of the BDD package used.
+These are useful to survey the strengths and weaknesses of implementations and to guide and compare developers of new BDD packages.
+To this end, each benchmark is implemented by use of C++ templates such that they are agnostic of the BDD package used.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**